aakarshitpandey/auscultatorysoundanalysis_openai/Readme.md

 ## Architecture

-This service is leverages the OpenAI tools and the LangChain framework to build a conversational agent (chatbot) which is trained on a dataset which contains a bunch of audio files (.wav) with the breathing sounds of patients and the corresponding COVID test status (1 -- they have covid, 0 -- they don't have covid)
+This service is leverages the OpenAI tools and the LangChain framework to build a conversational agent (chatbot) which uses a few-shot learning approach on the LLM by leveraging a dataset which contains a bunch of audio files (.wav) with the breathing sounds of patients and the corresponding COVID test status (1 -- they have covid, 0 -- they don't have covid)

 ### Audio Processor